wunnr/partydeck/README.md

     <img src=".github/assets/gameplay1.png" width="49%" />
 </p>

-> [!IMPORTANT]
+> [!NOTE]
-> This is the first serious software project I've ever done.
-It surely contains many violations of software best practices and security flaws; use at your own discretion!
-If you are experienced in software I would love to know what aspects of the codebase could be improved and how I can do better.
+> PartyDeck is in early development, and may contain violations of software best practices and security flaws; use at your own discretion!
+If you are experienced in software any advice and contributions are greatly appreciated.

 ## Features

-- Runs up to 4 instances of a game at a time and automatically fits each game window onto the screen
+- Runs multiple instances of a game at a time and automatically tiles up to 4 game windows per monitor
-- Supports native Linux games as well as Windows games through Proton
+- Supports native Linux games as well as Windows games through Proton-GE/UMU Launcher
 - Handler system that tells the launcher how to handle game files, meaning very little manual setup is required
 - Steam multiplayer API is emulated, allowing for multiple instances of Steam games
 - Works with most game controllers without any additional setup, drivers, or third-party software
 - Now works with multiple keyboards and mice!
+- Now supports launching the instances across multiple monitors when using the SDL gamescope backend!
 - Uses sandboxing software to mask out controllers so that each game instance only detects the controller assigned to it, preventing input interference
 - Profile support allows each player to have their own persistent save data, settings, and stats for games
 - Works out of the box on SteamOS